Skip to content

 • Hospital, anesthesia, and insurance path

-What determines whether robotic simple prostatectomy fits?
+What determines whether this operation fits?

 Decision factor